 This partnership with Crown Oil provides us with the opportunity to explore the environmental benefits and operational impact of this alternative fuel within a large municipal fleet, and is another initiative alongside electric vehicles and Hydrogen technology that must be considered as part of our longer term fleet strategy.Councillor Mike Greene, Portfolio Holder for Transport and Sustainability, BCP Council

 Crown HVO is a second-generation biofuel, synthesised from waste stocks, such as used cooking oil as a source of biogenic carbon.
 HVO fully complies with the Renewable Energy Directive and is accepted by the UK RTFO as a renewable and sustainable fuel.

-Read our HVO Guide for more information on the advanced renewable fuel.
+Read our HVO FAQ for more information on the advanced renewable fuel.